Unity-Technologies/drone-pose-estimation-navigation/Documentation/3_data_collection_and_model_training.md

-# Object Pose Estimation Tutorial: Part 3
+# Drone Pose Estimation And Navigation Tutorial: Part 3

-In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned how to create our Scene in Unity Editor.
+In [Part 1](1_create_unity_project_with_unity_packages.md) of the tutorial, we learned how to create our Scene in Unity Editor.

-In [Part 2](2_set_up_the_data_collection_scene.md) of the tutorial, we learned:
+In [Part 2](2_set_up_the_scene_for_data_collection.md) of the tutorial, we learned:
 * How to equip the camera for the data collection
 * How to set up labelling and label configurations
 * How to create your own Randomizer
 * How to add our custom Randomizer

 In this part, we will be collecting a large dataset of RGB images of the Scene, and the corresponding pose of the cube.
-We will then use this data to train a machine learning model to predict the cube's position and rotation from images taken by our camera.
-We will then be ready to use the trained model for our pick-and-place task in [Part 4](4_pick_and_place.md).
+We will then use this data to train a machine learning model to predict the target's position and drone's position from images taken by our camera.
+We will then set up the grpc connection and use NavMesh to perform the naviation.

 Steps included in this part of the tutorial: